IOTechSystems/support-alarms-docs/docs/api/graphql/router-schema.md

 <td valign="top"><a href="#id">ID</a>!</td>
 <td>

-the condition ID - single, no wildcards
+The condition ID - single, no wildcards

 </td>
 </tr>